gaialance/Api/README.md

 # Note
 This project is used php for development purpose to get a list of cats details from a url and return in a json object

-if want to run on local it would be below's url\n
+if want to run on local it would be below's url
 ## [Login] (http://localhost/apis/index.php?svc=login) :

 This is a post method request where it need to pass in details as below in order for us to get the tokens